-- 1. All Canopied boats must are recommended to comply with the latest 2022 Lavin/UIM canopy standards before the 2023 season. - 2.
+- 1. All Canopied boats must comply with the 2022 Lavin/UIM canopy standards before the 2023 season. - 2.
 Any damage to canopies must have a notarized certified letter from a manufacturer of canopies authorizing the continued use in a race. - 3.
 Non-compliance The conducting club has the authority to deny entry to any race boat subject to these rules that has non-compliant cockpit safety systems.